alecbideri/Prescripto/frontend/src/pages/pages.md

 Last but not least the `related doctor's` with the same speciality . this improves the situation where you can directly switch to another doctor , without extra previous navigations .

 ## About

 Implemented the about us page that contains all the information about the hospital , this spans from the idea of

 - `vision`
 - `Other miscellaneous statements`

 ## contact

 The contact page illustrates all the lines of communication from emails to contact phones and suprisingly also calls for exploring `jobs` available in the hospital

 ## Login / Sign Up

 The login page contains to different states , namely by the few

 - `Sign Up page`
 - `Login page`

 N.B : All of them on the same page , it's only the matter of setting the state to either in login or sign up mode but the page is single

 ## Profile page

 The profile contains basically few information including and not limited to :

 - `Contact information`
 - `Basic information such as {Gender and Date of birth}`

 N.B : Every information displayed or being used at the front-end is dummy data from the created object

+## My appointment page

+This page has list of all appointments made by a user , and it is where all the buttons to make an payment actions are found and can be accessed to either :

+- `Cancel payment`
+- `or make the payment`